ledinhanhtan-dev/tnc-clone/README.md

 Here is my first app using Angular as front-end to build.
 It's a simple clone version of the [TNC Store](https://www.tncstore.vn/) e-commerce site.

-This is a challenging project for me, especially the functionality of an e-commerce website such as sorting categories, add/remove item from cart and connect to the database using REST API.
+This is a challenging project, especially the functionality of an e-commerce website such as sorting categories, add/remove item from cart and connect to the database using REST API.

 Still, this project has a lot uncovered features and also required a structured database to continue to expand!